Love Island (2015 TV series) series 9: Islanders

 The original Islanders for the ninth series were announced on 9 January 2023, one week before the series launch.
-For the first time, Love Island included a partially-sighted islander.
+For the first time Love Island welcomes its first contestant with sight-loss.
 Ron Hall is a financial advisor who is blind in one eye as a result of a football injury he sustained when he was 8 years old.

 On 12 January, it was announced that the public would decide the first "bombshell" of the series and a vote was opened for the viewers to choose between Ellie Spence, a 25-year-old business development executive from Norwich and Tom Clare, a 23-year-old semi-professional footballer from Barnsley.
 The winner of the vote, and therefore the first bombshell was Tom.

 On 20 January, for the first time it was confirmed that the latest two "bombshells" would be islanders that have already previously appeared on the Australian version of the show.
 Aaron Waters, who had taken part in the third series, as well as Jessie Wynter who had appeared in the second series.

 This series has become the first since the third series where an islander hasn't walked or been removed from the villa.

+Future appearances

+In 2023, Haris Namani appeared on series 1 of Love Island Albania.

+In 2024, Tom Clare and Casey O'Gorman appeared on series one of Love Island: All Stars.

+In 2025, Samie Elishi, Ron Hall, Olivia Hawkins, and O'Gorman all returned for series two of Love Island: All Stars.
+O'Gorman also competed on season two of Love Island Games.